Skip to main content

 -f <component>deploy upLimit the deploy to a single component (e.g. proxy).
 Useful after a targeted override like PROXY_SERVICE_TYPE.

-3. Delete the existing assets folder.
-It lives next to the cli binary and .configrc.json, and is safe to remove - the CLI regenerates it on the next deploy.
+3. Delete the existing assets folder, which sits next to the cli binary.
+It is safe to remove; the CLI regenerates it on the next deploy.
+Do not delete .configrc.json in the same folder, as it holds your personalised deployment configuration (registry, overrides, and provider keys) and is not regenerated.

 4. Apply the update: ./cli deploy up -g worker -g component